ai-inclusive/meetup-presentations_san-francisco/2020-02-27_why-ai-thinks-you-are-a-toaster/README.md

-# meetup-presentations_san-francisco
+# Why AI Thinks You’re A Toaster (and why you should care)
-AI Inclusive San Francisco, California
+Link to the event: https://www.meetup.com/ai-inclusive-san-francisco/events/268667409/